buzzqw/TUS/OBSS/markdown-separati/en/01-the-story-so-far.md

 Meanwhile, for an entire year, the dragons destroyed and killed everything and everyone.
 No army survived, no government remained in office, no nation could still call itself such.

-Earthlings had been punished for their affront, only 10\% of the population had survived.
+Earthlings had been punished for their affront; only 10\% of the population had survived.

-These new beings destroyed, made disappear, sink, flip, altered entire cities, changed environments, animals, made new species appear.
+These new beings destroyed, made disappear, sank, overturned, and altered entire cities; changed environments and animals; and made new species appear.
 Hordes of monsters described in children' \*\*s game books appeared out of nowhere.
-Reality was for them a whim to be manipulated according to their eccentric tastes.
+Reality was, for them, a whim to be manipulated according to their eccentric tastes.

 Nations as we knew them no longer existed, nature itself had changed into the most alien forms possible.
 Many areas were nuclear deserts, inhospitable and lethal to anyone, or almost.

 Then the entities, except for Tàhil and the dragons, disappeared into nothingness, for six months.
 After these 6 months, the dreams of the few remaining beings began to be assailed by visions of other *beings*, other entities.

 And so came the second wave of *Patrons*, as they collectively called themselves.
-Fortunately, these beings proved to be, all in all, more gentle and *human*, or at least some of them were.
+Fortunately, these beings proved to be, all in all, gentler and more *human*, or at least some of them were.
 They reclaimed much of the radioactive zones and taught those who accepted their Traits to draw on their energy to formulate real, actual, concrete **magic**!
-Some entities created or summoned other races; whether to dominate humans, to guide them, or to add chaos and entropy to the world.
+Some entities created or summoned other races, whether to dominate humans, guide them, or add chaos and entropy to the world.

 Just over a hundred years have passed since the second coming, yet that has been enough for our Earth to return to a medieval period of fantastic origins.